arnab7c/java-python-example/README.md

-# java-python-example
+# Python codes developed by Arnab
-Upload java and python assignments
+Upload all python projects